Last modified: Aug 14, 2024

 Infrared cameras typically use long-wave infrared (LWIR) or mid-wave infrared (MWIR) radiation to detect heat signatures.
 LWIR cameras are more commonly used in cars as they are better suited for detecting heat emitted by people and animals, while MWIR cameras are better suited for detecting heat emitted by vehicles.

 In cars, infrared cameras are usually mounted on the front of the vehicle and are used to detect obstacles on the road, such as pedestrians or animals.
-They can also be used to provide enhanced visibility in low light or night-time driving conditions.
+They also provide enhanced visibility in low light or night-time driving conditions.

-Overall, infrared cameras are an important safety feature in cars that can help drivers detect obstacles on the road in low light or night-time conditions.
-However, they should not be relied upon as the sole means of detecting obstacles, and drivers should always use caution and other safety features to ensure safe driving.
+Infrared cameras are an important safety feature in cars that help drivers detect obstacles on the road in low light or night-time conditions.
+However, they should not be relied upon as the sole means of detecting obstacles.
+Drivers should always use caution and other safety features to ensure safe driving.

 Most sold EVs globaly